anenadic/2014-11-10-manchester/novice/python/xml/xml.md

 Using iter for Element:

-	for element in root.iter():
+	for element in root[0].iter():
-    		print element.tag
+    		print element.tag, element.attrib

 We can use iter to find particular element:

+    for element in root.iter(tag= 'period'):
+    	print element.attrib
+    	print element.text

+Or

-    for element in root.iter('period'):
+ 	for element in root.iter(tag='moon'):
     	print element.attrib
     	print element.text